bestbat/Homura/README.md

 - [Credits](#credits-star)
 - [See how it works](#see-how-it-works-eyes)

 # Introduction :microphone:

 Inspired by [lutris](https://github.com/lutris/lutris), We would like to provide a game launcher to play windows games on FreeBSD.

-Please know: Homura is in no way comparable to lutris or the something bigger similar.
+Homura is in no way comparable to lutris or the something bigger similar.

 # Description &#x1F4D8;

 Homura is launcher that makes it easy to run windows games/launcher just with one click on FreeBSD.

+The Windows emulation is provided by Wine.

 ![](https://raw.githubusercontent.com/The-Homura-Project/Homura/master/Media/Screenshot.png "Screenshot")